When you initially learn about averages, four topics are normally learnt together: mean, median, mode and range.

-While the first three are averages (they give one number to represent the set of data), Range is a measure of spread.
+While the first three are averages and give one number to represent the set of data, range is a measure of spread.

-The Range doesn't give a number to represent the others, it gives a measure of how consistent the data is, the smaller the range, the more consistent the data is.
+The range doesn't give a number to represent the others, it gives a measure of how consistent the data is - the smaller the range, the more consistent the data.